Home / About Alexander Jarvis

 I’ve Worked a Lot on a Lot

-• When I get into something, I’m a machine.
-I can afford to chill now but I still put in around 70 hours a week, though it’s mainly learning.
-I smash 3 books a week.
+• I’m a machine when I’m interested.
+I can afford to chill now but I still put in 70 hours a week and I smash 3 books a week

-• I’ve worked in M&A, built startups, VC, and venture-built startups, mentored all manners of folks, and continually do advisory on things like fundraising.
+• I’ve worked in M&A, built startups, VC, and venture-built startups, mentored all manners of folks, and continually do advisory so I am across a lot.

-I know an insane amount now, but that’s the funny thing.
-The more you know the more you realise how little you really know and how humble you should be.
+I know an insane amount now, but the more you know the more you realise how humble you should be.

 1